schoenemeyer/determinism/README.md

 Open the browser localhost:8888 on your local computer

-This first exercise considers the randomtf.random.set_seed function and a training of a simple convolutional network using keras (TF2)
+This first exercise considers the
+1. randomtf.random.set_seed function and
+2. training of a simple convolutional network using keras (TF2)